 How to find bad content on your sites?

-So here are few ways to fix the bad content to recover from panda updates quickly.
+So here are a few ways to fix the bad content to recover from panda updates quickly.

-- Give your old posts SEO boost by interlinking: Interlinking your blog posts can be crucial in getting better search results.
-I would strongly advise you not to use any automation interlinking plugins or tools to linking.
-They often almost links to the same posts, so make sure to manually add the posts and maintain relevancy.
+- Give your old posts an SEO boost by interlinking: Interlinking your blog posts can be crucial in getting better search results.
+I would strongly advise you not to use any automation interlinking plugins or tools to link.
+They often almost link to the same posts, so make sure to manually add the posts and maintain relevancy.

-- Fix your broken links: Broken links has nothing to do with Google Panda updates (Google Penguin updates are more concerned about bad links), but if you want to get fast recovery from Google panda updates, then find and fix all your broken or dead links on your websites.
-Because the links you add on your posts or pages definitely matter in terms of measuring your quality of the content.
+- Fix your broken links: Broken links have nothing to do with Google Panda updates (Google Penguin updates are more concerned about bad links), but if you want to get a fast recovery from Google panda updates, then find and fix all your broken or dead links on your websites.
+Because the links you add to your posts or pages definitely matter in terms of measuring the quality of the content.
 So focus on removing the bad links that are affecting your overall content.
 You can use the plugins like Broken link checker to find and fix your broken links on WordPress sites.

-Always make sure to double check your posts for any mistakes before hitting publish button.
-Google don’t want to show or give top search results to the content that is full of typos.
+Always make sure to double-check your posts for any mistakes before hitting publish button.
+Google doesn’t want to show or give top search results to the content that is full of typos.
 At least hire an editor if you are not good at publishing flawless content to make sure you are not being hit by Google panda updates.
-Also focus on creating long form of content because it works best.
+Also, focus on creating long-form of content because it works best.

-Content that is meant for readers not search engines: If you are not writing relevant content for your sites, Google panda updates will slap you.
-So it’s always better to focus on specific keywords than confusing Google crawlers about the relevancy of your contents.
+Content that is meant for readers, not search engines: If you are not writing relevant content for your sites, Google panda updates will slap you.
+So it’s always better to focus on specific keywords than confusing Google crawlers about the relevancy of your content.

-For example, if you use the word Apple, there are so many chances that Google might consider that either as a fruit, brand or any name.
-If you don’t confuse Google by using the Apple word and filling your copy by a fruit name, brand or any name, you will definitely get penalized as Google can’t understand what you are really thinking to rank for.
+For example, if you use the word Apple, there are so many changes that Google might consider that either as a fruit, brand, or any name.
+If you don’t confuse Google by using the Apple word and filling your copy with a fruit name, brand, or any name, you will definitely get penalized as Google can’t understand what you are really thinking to rank for.
 So focus on your targeted keywords and supplement them with relevant keywords to get better search rankings and never ever use irrelevant keywords.

 Content that is original: Create content that is not shared anywhere else.
-Google updates like Panda and Penguin are giving more priority to the content filled sites that are uniquely written.
-If you are the one who is thinking to copy others headlines, description, sub heads or copy of the contents, you will definitely get penalized by Google Panda updates.
-And it’s hard to recover unless you remove these copied contents or and start producing really original content.
+Google updates like Panda and Penguin are giving more priority to the content-filled sites that are uniquely written.
+If you are the one who is thinking to copy others’ headlines, descriptions, sub-heads or copies of the contents, you will definitely get penalized by Google Panda updates.
+And it’s hard to recover unless you remove these copied contents or start producing really original content.

-Stop too much indication of your posts: While it’s good to have your content indicated on different platforms to get more traffic, but it’s advisable if you stop indicating your contents on too many platforms.
-Make sure to syndicate your content on only those sites where you are mostly active, where you share your opinions with others and help others to grow their businesses.
+Stop too much indication of your posts: While it’s good to have your content indicated on different platforms to get more traffic, it’s advisable if you stop indicating your content on too many platforms.
+Make sure to syndicate your content on only those sites where you are most active, where you share your opinions with others and help others to grow their businesses.

 So how to get more social shares on your blog posts to recover from Google updates like Panda and Penguin?

-Here are few simple tips you can use.
+Here are a few simple tips you can use.

-- Use a social sharing button plugin and display at the top or left side on your blog posts.
-The plugins like Digg Digg, or Sharebar can do this for you.
+- Use a social sharing button plugin and display it at the top or left side of your blog posts.

 - Ask your readers or followers to share your posts on their social media accounts.
 Just by asking them, you can dramatically increase your social shares.
 If they really find your posts relevant and useful, they will definitely spread the word for you.

 - Write compelling headlines on your blog posts or web pages to attract more social shares.
-Audience on social media sites like Facebook and twitter mostly look up for headlines, if they are really persuading, they will instantly click on your posts and they will share it with others if they find your posts useful.
-So make sure to write attention grabbing headlines to recover from Google Panda updates.
+The audience on social media sites like Facebook and Twitter mostly lookup for headlines, if they are really persuading, they will instantly click on your posts and they will share them with others if they find your posts useful.
+So make sure to write attention-grabbing headlines to recover from Google Panda updates.

-- Post your links on social media sites at right times to reach out to maximum people.
-Also start using others names while sharing stuff on social media.
-Make sure to include influential bloggers in your social sharing links if you mention them on your blog posts.
+- Post your links on social media sites at the right times to reach out to maximum people.
+Also, start using others’ names while sharing stuff on social media.
+Make sure to include influential bloggers in your social sharing links if you mention them in your blog posts.